- Evaluate My Situation

 When a Crime has Been Committed Against You

-A victim is someone who suffers actual or threatened physical, emotional or financial harm as a direct result of a crime or delinquent act.
-Read the Law: MD Code, Crim Pro. §11-104(a)(2)
+A victim is someone who suffers actual or threatened physical, emotional, or financial harm as a direct result of a crime or delinquent act.
+A victim's representative is a close relative or legal guardian who represents a victim who has died, is disabled, or is a child.
+Read the Law: MD Code, Crim Pro. §11-104(a); MD Code, Crim Pro. §11-103(d)

-- The District Court must inform you of your rights as a victim - If you go before a District Court Commissioner instead of contacting the police, the Commissioner must give you a copy of the pamphlet, “Maryland Crime Victims and Witnesses: Your Rights and Services.”
+- The District Court must inform you of your rights as a victim.
+If you complain about your injury to a District Court Commissioner instead of contacting the police, the Commissioner must give you a copy of the pamphlet, “Maryland Crime Victims and Witnesses: Your Rights and Services.”
 Read the Law: MD Code, Crim.
 Pro.
 Code Ann. §11-104(b).

 Rights of Sexual Assault Victims